Frequently Asked Questions

 What Are My Vendor Options?

-You may choose from one of the four VWCC vendors that VWCC has a formal Plan Document and Information Sharing Agreement established: Ameriprise Financial, AXA Equitable, TIAA-CREF, and VALIC.
-You must contact Human Resources and complete a new Salary Reduction Agreement form to change vendors.
+You may choose from one of the four VWCC 403(b) vendors that VWCC has a formal Plan Document and Information Sharing Agreement established: Ameriprise Financial, AXA Equitable, TIAA-CREF, and AIG-VALIC.
+The vendor for the 457(b) is ICMA-RC.
+You must contact Human Resources and complete a new Salary Reduction Agreement form and if eligible, Cash Match Form, to change 403(b) vendors.
 Other community colleges may not have agreements with the same vendors; therefore, upon transferring to another community college you may need to change vendors and roll over your existing account to the new vendor.

 What Are Surrender Charges?